top of page

 • Rider should be in good health and able to endure several hours on bike each day

-• Rider should possess basic off-road riding skills; rear brake usage, body positioning, foot peg weighting.
+• Rider should possess advanced off-road riding skills; proper brake usage, body positioning, foot peg weighting, etc.

 • Rider must wear full-face helmet, gloves, off-road-specific boots, armored motorcycle-specific jacket and pants.